alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

   - [audioio](https://docs.circuitpython.org/en/latest/shared-bindings/audioio/index.html)
   - [audiomixer](https://docs.circuitpython.org/en/latest/shared-bindings/audiomixer/index.html)
   - [Convert Sound Files in Audacity](https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion)

-  - Audio files of [FNAF 1](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf) and [FNAF 2](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf-2-sfx)
+Audio files are from [FNAF 1](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf) and [FNAF 2](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf-2-sfx) with minor modifications.
+This project is not intended to be commercialized anyway.

-And thank you, Markiplier; I do not play scary games at all, but I watched all the FNAF videos from the very beginning.
+And lastly, thank you, Markiplier; I do not play scary games at all, but I watched all the FNAF videos from the very beginning.
+It was really fun indeed.